Janpot/next-rpc/README.md

 > **warning:** This feature makes use of [experimental node.js APIs](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage).
 Running node.js > v12.17/v13.10 is required to use the following feature.

 This library completely hides the network layer.
-This is makes it elegant to use, but also imposes limitations.
-To efficiently be able implement things like cookie authentication, access to the underlying requests is required.
-To enable that, this library introduce `next-rpc/context`.
+This makes it elegant to use, but also imposes limitations.
+To efficiently be able to implement things like cookie authentication, access to the underlying requests is required.
+To enable that, this library introduces `next-rpc/context`.
 An example:

 ```js
 // ./pages/api/myRpc.js